aptech/docs/docs/loadd.rst

     // Print the first three rows of 'y' print y[1:3, .];

-After the above code, the following ouptut should be printed to the program input/output window.
+After the above code, the following ouptut should be printed to the **Command** window.

 ::